 If you are waiting at a bus stop and the bus drives past, it is likely it has reached its full capacity.
 If the bus does stop, but is near capacity, the driver will only allow one person to board for every person that gets off.
 You may need to allow extra time for your journey and be prepared to wait.
 Try to travel before the last service of the day to avoid the risk of the last bus being full.

 Buses operate a Hail and Ride service on some of our routes in outer London.
 There are no fixed stops so you can signal to the driver that you wish to get on or press the stop button to get off at any safe point along the road.
 You will be informed when the bus is entering and leaving the Hail and Ride section of the route.

-Some of our buses are fitted with hearing induction loops to help customers with hearing impairments communicate with the driver.
+Many of our buses are fitted with hearing induction loops to help people with hearing impairments communicate with the driver.